open-ndc/ndc-ruby-sdk/README.md

 This is a Ruby gem that wrapps any NDC-compliant API.
 It's host-agnostic and quite flexible-through-configuration so that it can point any NDC host and using several routig/wrapping level protocols, such as SOAP or REST.

+## Compatibility

+This SDK was tested to work on:
+- Ruby MRI 2.0+
+- JRuby 1.7.19+

 ## Installation

 Add this to your Gemfile: